 To enforce a web scraping policy for a web application, perform the following steps:

-Step 1 - Create a Bot Allow-list
+Step 1 - Add a Bot to the Allowed Bots List

-- In the Add Bot Whitelist page, specify values for the parameters (Parent Name, User Agent and Host).
+- In the Add Bot page, specify values for the parameters (Parent Name, User Agent and Host).

 - Click Save.